blackrock/ingen/docs/config_reference.md

     - If `--infile` is a single value: Returns the basename of the file
     - If `--infile` contains key-value pairs: Uses the provided key to look up the corresponding file path
     - Example: `{infile:source1}` would return `data1.json` when run with `--infile source1=data1.json`
+    - Infile is supported for sourceId, url_params->Ids and output keys.

 2. `override`: Retrieves values from the `--override_params` argument
     - Example: `{override:env}` would return `prod` when run with `--override_params env=prod`
     - Returns an empty string if the key is not found